loicpoulain/lava-docker/README.md

 ```

 ## Additional Setup
 In order for TFTP requests to find their way back to the running container, you will need to describe the host IP address to the LAVA master node.
-You can to create a yaml file on the LAVA master node as described below.

 ```
-echo "dispatcher_ip: <master host ip" > /etc/lava-server/dispatcher.d/<lava-master-hostname>.yaml
+for now you can set your HOST IP in run-docker.sh
 ```

 ## Security